Shanghai widens COVID testing as other Chinese cities impose curbs | Health

 Ernan Cui, an analyst at Gavekal Dragonomics who studied COVID policies announced by China's 100 largest cities, said most were choosing to keep restrictions in place even after case numbers returned to zero.
 The curbs "suggest that the economic impact of the various lockdowns will not ease in a matter of days or even weeks", she said in a note.

 If Shanghai's lockdown continues throughout April the city will suffer a 6% loss in GDP, amounting to a 2% GDP loss for China as a whole, ING Chief Economist for Greater China Iris Pang said in a note.
-'THUNDEROUS' ACTION
+White House press secretary Jen Psaki said in a briefing on Friday that the Biden administration was closely monitoring the lockdown in Shanghai, noting that it could cause delays for air cargo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)